torbencarstens/rustplotlib/README.md

 A pure Rust visualization library inspired by D3.js.

-See [gallery](./gallery) and [examples](./examples) for code and more charts.

-![Frequency Of English Letters](./assets/img/gallery/letter-frequency.svg)

-![Revenue By Music Format](./assets/img/gallery/revenue-by-music-format.svg)

 ## (!)
 Note

 The changes in this repo are made to fit a personal project.
 They are in no way designed to fit a larger audience.

+## Examples

+See [gallery](./gallery) and [examples](./examples) for code and more charts.

+![Frequency Of English Letters](./assets/img/gallery/letter-frequency.svg)

+![Revenue By Music Format](./assets/img/gallery/revenue-by-music-format.svg)

 ## Install